IBM/raft-fabric-sample/README.md

 **This code pattern uses only free, open-source technologies.**

-# Build and run a decentralized multi-node ordering service using raft consensus on Hyperledger Fabric
+# Build and run a smart contract on a Hyperledger Fabric network with the Raft Ordering Service.

 This project demonstrates how to build and submit transactions to a five-node ordering service running on the (crash fault tolerant) Raft consensus protocol.
 This repo makes use of the Fabcar